SitecorePowerShell/Book/working_with_sitecore_items.md

 Hjem        da       {110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9} 1       Sample Item
 ```

 I've formatted the output above to show you that indeed the right language was returned.
-The cmdlet supports wildcards for both `-Language` and `-Version` parameters.
+The command supports wildcards for both `-Language` and `-Version` parameters.
 You may have also noticed that the forward and backward slashes can be used interchangeably.

 **Example:** The following will return the latest version for all languages of an item.